control-alt-repeat/website/src/content/homepage/english/-index.md

 # Features
 features:
-  - title: Digital Conversion
-    image: /images/service-1.png
-    content: "Preserve your precious memories with our growing range of media conversion solutions.
-We specialize in recovering video, audio, and data from outdated formats, including:"
-    bulletpoints:
-      - VHS
-      - Hi8
-      - Minidisc
-      - Computer drives (IDE/SATA/mSATA and more)
-      - Your media will be securely transferred and delivered via digital download, USB, or both; your choice.
-    button:
-      enable: true
-      label: Contact Us
-      link: /contact

   - title: Reclaim Value from Your Electronics
     image: /images/service-2.png
     content: "Turn your unused tech into cash with ease!
 We handle everything, from listing to sale, with just a 30% commission from the final sale price.
 We specialize in selling:"